-Asian shares track Wall Street gains amid vaccine hopes
+Global shares track Wall Street gains amid vaccine hopes

-TOKYO (AP) — Asian shares were higher Friday on hopes for development of a coronavirus vaccine, although worries remained about long-term economic damage from the pandemic.
+TOKYO (AP) — Global shares were mostly higher Friday on hopes for a coronavirus vaccine, although worries remained about long-term economic damage from the pandemic.

-The rise in regional benchmarks echoed the gains on Wall Street, which were led by big technology companies that are benefiting from people staying home during the outbreak.
+Asian benchmarks rallied, echoing the gains on Wall Street, which were led by big technology companies that are benefiting from people staying home during the pandemic.

 Reports that Pfizer’s vaccine is on track to seek October regulatory review boosted sentiments despite uncertainty about global growth, said Jingyi Pan, market strategist at IG in Singapore.